 ROLE AND RESPONSIBILITY

-HIGH-LEVEL KEY WIREFRAMES
+HIGH-FIDELITY KEY SCREEN WIREFRAMES

 When I stared designing, the company asked me to follow Dish’s branding guide line.
 These guides helped a brand stay recognizable and consistent.
 However, I didn't let brand guidelines hold back my creativity.
 I tried to push it a bit and bring in some extra tints and colors (orange and blue), plus I created a modern graphic style that they’d not used before.
-It was a great approach and we started to use a dark theme.
+It was a great approach, and we started to use a dark theme.
 We kept our mobile app rating above 4.5 on the App Store.

 WIREFRAMES AND VISUAL MOCKUPS FOR COMMON SENSE